-If TTUHSC activates STAT!Alert in response to a situation that poses an immediate threat to members of the campus communities, the TTPD and TTUHSC Office of Communications and Marketing will work together to disseminate the Emergency Notification to the larger community.
+If TTUHSC activates STAT!
+Alert in response to a situation that poses an immediate threat to members of the campus communities, the TTPD and TTUHSC Office of Communications and Marketing will work together to disseminate the Emergency Notification to the larger community.
 There will be information about the situation and steps TTUHSC has taken to address the emergency.
 Primarily, the Office of Communications and Marketing is responsible for crisis communications and for updating notices on social networking platforms.
+The Office of Communications works in conjunction with the Incident Response Team and the Office of the President to determine the need for STAT!Alert.
 They will also maintain communications with national, regional, and local news and radio outlets as necessary based on the severity of the crisis.
 Follow-up information will be distributed using some or all of the identified distribution methods.
 By following the procedures above, TTUHSC is not required to issue a timely warning based on the same circumstances that initiated the emergency notification, however, TTUHSC must provide adequate follow-up information to the communities as needed.
 Follow-up notices and communications will be provided as necessary during an active incident and will be provided by TTUHSC Communications and Marketing.
 When a threat is neutralized or effectively removed, campus community members will be appropriately informed via all or some of the communications methods described above.